Igor-Minarkov/studiescase/ReadMe.txt

 up and down!

 Technologies and Frameworks:
-React Js  / React Hooks and Context Api with custom hooks.
+React Js  / React Hooks and Context Api with custom hooks, with separated CSS files.